 You manipulate the graph without falsifying the data.
 Instead of using Quarterly spends, you plot the same data in terms of cumulative media spends (Graph 2).
 Which picture looks rosier, you decide!

 Huff aptly quips later in the book, “There are often many ways of expressing any figure…The method is to choose the one that sounds best for the purpose at hand and trust that few who read it will recognize how imperfectly it reflects the situation.“

-In the later chapters, Huff sheds light on the dubious world of percentages and fractions.
-He discusses some overdone gimmicks such as ‘small base‘ effect, used to highlight disproportionate gains except that gains are anything but disproportionate.
+In the later chapters of How to lie with Statistics, Huff sheds light on the dubious world of percentages and fractions.
+He discusses some overdone gimmicks such as the ‘small base‘ effect, used to highlight disproportionate gains except that gains are anything but disproportionate.

 At the same time, there are certain ruses that continue to escape public scrutiny.
 One such ruse is the difference between percentages and percentage points.
 If your profits on investment have increased from 3% last year to 6% this year, that’s a jump of 3 percentage points.
 But if you want to impress someone, you can term it as a 100% increase.

 “How to lie with Statistics” adds no more bewilderment to an already perplexed world of numbers.
 Huff’s advice is simple: switch on your critical faculties before accepting any research-based conclusion.

 He avoids the wonkish stuff and instead builds his work around the common traps in the statistical world.

 The fact that it’s a recommended book in some of the undergraduate courses around the world is in itself a grand testimony to its relevance.